chauff/cse1500-web-transcripts/README.md

     - Mowery, K., Bogenreif, D., Yilek, S. and Shacham, H., 2011.
 [Fingerprinting information in JavaScript implementations](https://hovav.net/ucsd/dist/jspriv.pdf).
 In Proceedings of W2SP (Vol. 2, No. 11).
     - Ratanaworabhan, P., Livshits, B. and Zorn, B.G., 2010.
 [JSMeter: Comparing the Behavior of JavaScript Benchmarks with Real Web Applications](https://www.usenix.org/legacy/events/webapps10/tech/full_papers/Ratanaworabhan.pdf).
 WebApps, 10, pp.3-3.
     - Lin, J., 2018.
 [Computing without Servers, V8, Rocket Ships, and Other Batshi*t Crazy Ideas in Data Systems](http://ceur-ws.org/Vol-2167/keynote1.pdf).
 In Proceedings of DESIRES.
 A quote ... "_So, the future is. . .
 JavaScript?
 Once  we get beyond the fact that JavaScript is an undeniably shitty language on which to build an interlingual execution platform, there is at least some so-crazy-it-might-actually-work appeal to this idea._"
+    - Patra, J., Dixit, P.N. and Pradel, M., 2018, May.
+[ConflictJS: finding and understanding conflicts between JavaScript libraries](http://mp.binaervarianz.de/icse2018.pdf).
+In Proceedings of the 40th International Conference on Software Engineering (pp. 741-751).
+ACM.

 - **Lecture 4** on Node.js ([2018/19 transcript](Lecture-4.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-nodejs.pdf))
   - Required readings: